-Monstera plants, also known as Swiss Cheese plants, have become very popular over the last few years and we can totally understand why.
-With their unique split leaves, they instantly become the focus of a room.
+Monstera plants, also known as Swiss Cheese plants, have become very popular over the last decade and we can totally understand why.
+With their unique split heart-shaped leaves, they instantly become the focus of a room.

-Overwatering – dark brown spots
+Overwatering your Monstera can cause dark brown spots

-If it isn’t caught quickly, it can mean your plant will not be able to survive.
-If you think you might have overwatered your Monstera it’s important to check the soil right away and change it out completely if necessary.
+If it isn’t caught quickly, it can mean your plant will not be able to survive for very long.
+If you think you might have overwatered your Monstera it’s important to check the soil moisture right away and change the potting mix out completely if necessary.

 If you aren’t really sure about how to know if your Monstera needs watering, we recommend picking up a moisture meter.
 They are super affordable and tell you how much moisture is in the soil.

-Underwatering – light brown crispy edges
+Underwatering your Monstera causes light brown crispy edges

 Although Monsteras don’t like sitting in water, they also don’t like their soil being too dry for longer periods of time.
 The easiest way to tell is again just by checking the moisture in the soil using a moisture meter and adjusting your watering schedule accordingly.